Glossary

 Transition risks, related to changes in our societies and economic models, are divided into several categories:

-Opportunities that ensure the organisation a place in tomorrow’s low-carbon world are of several types:
+The opportunities that secure the organisation a place in the low-carbon world of tomorrow are of several types:

-Physical risks, directly related to climate change and the consequences it engenders, are divided into several categories:
+Physical risks, directly linked to climate change and its consequences, are divided into several categories:

-Risks related to natural disasters and extreme climatic events becoming increasingly frequent and/or intense
+• Risks related to natural disasters and extreme climate events becoming increasingly frequent and/or intense

 S